 Historically, girls were not encouraged to study maths.
 The creation of a Maths Lab at PPES allows girls to build their confidence in the of study mathematics.

 PPES believes that their role does not end with the graduation of a girl from senior school.
-The school helps put together a financial package and provides continued guidance for every graduate so that they can pursue further studies is also part of the PPES education journey.
+The school helps put together a financial package and provides continued guidance for every graduate so that they can pursue further studies.
 The guidance provided proves to be immensely beneficial as the girls can make the most of their opportunity to study, realise their professional ambitions, and be financially independent.

 “I am from a village which is like a thousand others in rural UP, where there is least concern about the education of the girl child.
 I am lucky, I had the opportunity to study at Pardada Pardadi school.
 Here, I learnt my potential as a human being.
 Not only did I learn from the school curriculum, but my strengths were identified and nurtured.
 The school taught me to value myselfcand made me a confident woman.”